Generic filters

 Outpatient Clinician

-Ann Varatharaj (she/her) is a Resident in Counseling, working towards her Licensed Professional Counselor (LPC) licensure.
+Ann (she/her) is a Resident in Counseling, working towards her Licensed Professional Counselor (LPC) licensure.
 She is also working towards becoming a Registered Art Therapist (ATR).
 She holds a master’s degree in Art Therapy and Counseling from Eastern Virginia Medical School.
 Ann provides counseling services to individuals and families of all ages and backgrounds.
-She works from a trauma informed, person-centered orientation when working with clients.
+She works from a trauma informed, person-centered orientation and sees clients in person in our Ghent and Portsmouth locations as well as virtually via telehealth.

 Arielle Shipp, PMH-C, Resident in Counseling